alan-turing-institute/climate-informatics-2024-ae/badges.md

 - [ ] Relevant data sets are provided or are accessible where possible;
 - [ ] A DOI or link to an open-source code repository along with a unique identifier for the object is provided.
 - [ ] Tagged version or release for the code used to produce the paper.
+- [ ] An open-source license has been applied (for guidance, see https://choosealicense.com/)

 For example, Zenodo can be used to deposit a snapshot of the software, providing a DOI.